eksctl-io/eksctl/userdocs/src/usage/arm-support.md

 ```

 The AMI resolvers, `auto` and `auto-ssm`, will see that you want to use an ARM instance type and they will select the correct AMI.
+If using un-managed NodeGroups, ARM Processors can be used by adding either `ami: auto` or `ami: auto-ssm` to the config.

 !!!note
     Note that currently there are only AmazonLinux2 EKS optimized AMIs for ARM.